thingsboard/thingsboard.github.io/docs/user-guide/ui/mobile-qr-code.md

 mobile-app-qr-code-widget-settings:
     0:
         image: /images/user-guide/ui/qr-code/mobile-app-qr-code-widget-settings-1-ce.png
         title: 'Log in as the <b>system administrator</b> and navigate to the "Mobile app" tab on the "Settings" page.
-Here you will see two settings blocks: "Applications" and "Appearance on Home page";'
+Here, you&#39;ll find two settings blocks: "Applications" and "Appearance on Home page";'

 application-settings-default:
     0: